 We have all seen images on Instagram of the Amazon rainforest burning.
 If you are like me, you looked at a few inferno pictures with a nagging sense of dread and guilt that we really should be doing something and then scrolled on to the next (more lighthearted) image in your regular feed.
 I think that is a typical and normal response.
 At the end of the day, there is a sense of helplessness when it comes to raging fires.
 Most of us can’t do anything to put the fires out.
-Most of us don’t understand the full implications of the Amazonian rainforest destruction, and even if we did, the vastness of the problem is overwhelming.
+Most of us do not understand the full implications of the Amazonian rainforest destruction, and even if we did, the vastness of the problem is overwhelming.
 The insignificance of our individual effort is emotionally exhaustive in comparison to the large-scale destruction.

-Yesterday, I decided that as an individual I may have smaller impact, but as an organization, we could affect larger-scale, positive change.
+Yesterday, I decided that as an individual I may have a smaller impact, but as an organization, we could affect larger-scale, positive change.
 So at Sunday Riley, we now have a three-tier action plan:

 - We will support and match our Sunday Riley client and employee donations to save and support the Amazon rainforest and its indigenous communities;